hashicorp/next-mdx-remote/README.md

 If you have a CSP on your website that disallows code evaluation via `eval` or `new Function()`, you will need to loosen that restriction in order to utilize `next-mdx-remote`, which can be done using [`unsafe-eval`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#common_sources).

-## Typescript
+## TypeScript

-This project does include native types for typescript use.
+This project does include native types for TypeScript use.
 Both `serialize` and `<MDXRemote />` have types normally as you'd expect, and the library also exports a type which you can use to type the result of `getStaticProps`.

 - `MDXRemoteSerialize<TScope = Record<string, unknown>>`: Represents the return value of `serialize`.
 The `TScope` generic type can be passed to represent the type of the scoped data you pass in.

-Below is an example of a simple implementation in typescript.
-You may not need to implement the types exactly in this way for every configuration of typescript - this example is just a demonstration of where the types could be applied if needed.
+Below is an example of a simple implementation in TypeScript.
+You may not need to implement the types exactly in this way for every configuration of TypeScript - this example is just a demonstration of where the types could be applied if needed.

 ```tsx
 import { GetStaticProps } from 'next'